 As some of you readers may consider building in the future, this may help in planning a building budget.
-Note that the costs below are based upon building a home in Newfoundland, but it should give you an approximate cost for other areas in Canada.
+Note that the costs below are based upon building a home in Newfoundland (in 2007), but it should give you an approximate cost for other areas in Canada.

 - $15,000 for single garage